AS Jumeaux de Mzouazia

-Association Sportive des Jumeaux de M'zouazia, also known as AS Jumeaux, Jumeaux de M'zouazia, Jumeaux de M'zouasia, or Jumeaux de M'zoisia, is a football club based in Mzouazia, Mayotte, France.
+Association Sportive des Jumeaux de Mzouazia, also known as AS Jumeaux or Jumeaux de Mzouazia, is a football club based in Mzouazia, Mayotte, France.
 It competes in the Régional 1 Mayotte, the highest tier of football in Mayotte.

 In the 2021–22 Coupe de France, the club reached the round of 64 before being eliminated by Ligue 1 side Bordeaux in a 10–0 defeat.